 If you think the grouping of the breakers is too disorganized or inconvenient, call an electrician to renovate the wiring.
 Discuss with them how you wish the grouping to be.
 They might also have some professional suggestions for you to consider.

 After feeling satisfied with the grouping, make the label for each breaker or fuse.
 Handwritten or computerized, the writings should be easy to read.
 Use permanent tint to prevent it from fading away too soon.
 If the mapping is necessary, glue it to the inner side of the cover or right on the side of the panel.

 Making your electrical panel label may take time.
 But in the long run, it will bring you advantages and safety.
-If labeling your electrical panel seems to be too much of a job to do, you can simply ask an electrical technician to do it.
-The service will not be expensive because there is no intricate task to perform.
+If labeling your electrical panel seems too much of a job, you can ask an electrical technician to do it.
+The service will not be expensive because there is no intricate task.
 You can even ask for extra service in rearranging the electrical grouping to make your breakers or fuses more neatly organized.

 Electrical Repairs by the Electrical Pros